Additional Questions

 By using the buttons, please tell us how you primarily record the details of the under 18s in your section.
 Please select one option; it should go grey when you have clicked on it.

-Please tell us if your unit as of the census date has a partnership agreement in place with a Scout group.
-If you click yes a list of scout groups in your district will appear for you to select the appropriate group.
+Please tell us if your Explorer unit as of the census date has a partnership agreement in place with a group.
+If you click yes a list of groups in your district will appear, aloowing you to select the appropriate group that your unit has a partnership agreement with.

-Type of Troop, Unit or Network (Scouts, Explorers and Network)
+Type of Troop, Unit or Network (Scouts, Explorers and Network Only)

-Please tell us if your unit, troop or network is a land, air or Sea Scout.
-Please also tell if, as of the census date, your section is Royal Navy, or Royal Air Force recognised.
+Please tell us if your troop, unit or network are land, air or sea scouts.
+Please also tell us if, as of the census date, your section is Royal Navy, or Royal Air Force recognised.

 The Cost of Scouts

-From 2020, we’re trying to understand the cost of Scouts across different sections, areas and communities as part of our extending reach programme of work.
+We also use census to try and understand the cost of Scouts across different sections, areas and communities.
 Please tell us the annual cost of membership for one young person in your section for a full year, including any district, county or HQ levies.
 Please don’t include the fees for any trips, events and camps etc.

 Meetings

-This question is simply about whether you own, lease or rent your HQ, and which day of the week you normally meet.
+This question is about whether you own, lease or rent your meeting place, and which day of the week you normally meet.

 Schools

-As part of our extending reach programme of work, we know that Scouts in schools is an area of interest for many people.
-We’re keen to understand how many sections already work with schools in some way.
+We’re keen to understand how many sections work with schools..
 If you click yes, you’ll be presented with 2 additional questions.

 The first question tries to understand what the nature of the relationship with the school is, whether you meet there, or if you have an informal connection with them.
 When we say ‘work with a school’ this could be any type of informal relationship with a school, such as an agreement to put up posters or give our flyers about your section or attending events like school fairs and assemblies.